Walking through Doors is Hard, even without Staircases: Universality and PSPACE-hardness of Planar Door Gadgets: Applications

-In addition, our planar door results simplify prior uses of a door framework.
-The Lemmings door \cite[Figure~4]{lemmings} has an internal crossing, so Theorem~\ref{thm:planar-crossing} applies.
-The Donkey Kong Country 1, 2, and 3 doors \cite[Figures~21--23]{nintendoor} are the Case 10: OtCcT door, Case 4: OTtcC door, and internal crossing door, respectively, so Theorems~\ref{thm:planar-directed} and~\ref{thm:planar-crossing} applies.
-The Legend of Zelda: A Link to the Past door \cite[Figure~30]{nintendoor} has an internal crossing, so Theorem~\ref{thm:planar-crossing} applies.
-The Super Mario Bros.\ door \cite[Figure~6]{demaine2016super} is is the Case 4: OTtcC door, so Theorem~\ref{thm:planar-directed} applies.
-Therefore all of the crossover gadgets in these reductions \cite[Figure~2(e)]{lemmings}, \cite[Figure~20]{nintendoor}, \cite[Figure~28]{nintendoor}, \cite[Figure~5]{demaine2016super} are not in fact needed to prove PSPACE-hardness of these games.
+Our planar open--close door results in particular simplify prior uses of a door framework.
+The Lemmings door \cite[Figure~4]{lemmings} has an internal crossing, so \lemref{lem:planar-crossing} applies.
+The Donkey Kong Country 1, 2, and 3 doors \cite[Figures~21--23]{nintendoor} are the Case 10: OTcCt door, Case 4: OTtcC door, and an internal crossing door, respectively, so Lemmas~\ref{lem:planar-noncrossing} and~\ref{lem:planar-crossing} apply.
+The Legend of Zelda: A Link to the Past door \cite[Figure~30]{nintendoor} has an internal crossing, so \lemref{lem:planar-crossing} applies.
+The Super Mario Bros.\ door \cite[Figure~6]{demaine2016super} is the Case 4: OTtcC door, so \lemref{lem:planar-noncrossing} applies.
+Therefore all of the crossover gadgets in these reductions \cite[Figure~2(e)]{lemmings}, \cite[Figure~20]{nintendoor}, \cite[Figure~28]{nintendoor}, \cite[Figure~5]{demaine2016super} are not in fact needed to prove \PSPACE-hardness of these games.